index - sex problems -

 perhaps, with the burden of giving his partner an orgasm, it's often a load too

 heavy for his erect penis to bear.
-He feels like a failure if s/he doesn't enjoy
+He feels like a failure if she doesn't enjoy

 neither partner ends up satisfied or fulfilled.
 Fortunately, the answer is easy: